KPI-IP94-Database/TeamThreeProject/README.md

   - [ ] Pass ESLint checking
   - [ ] Write tests (TDD is prefered)
   - [ ] Documentation for the API (route `/docs`)
+  - [ ] Write script so it unpacks the API

 ## Members